okyntary/tp/docs/UserGuide.md

 ### Finding the title of a reminder: `findr`

-Filters all reminders that fit a given keyword.
+Filters all reminders that match any of the given keywords.

-Format: `findr KEYWORD`
+Format: `findr FIRST_KEYWORD [SECOND_KEYWORD]`

 ### Snoozing a reminder: `snoozer`